ROBOBREIZH/robobreizh_navigation/README.md

 #### Frontier-based Exploration: [package rrt_exploration](http://wiki.ros.org/rrt_exploration)

-If you choose the option 1 for mapping you need to configure the frontier-based algorithm.
+If you choose the option 1 or 2 for mapping you need to configure the frontier-based algorithm.
 First wait that all the windows (Rviz + 2 terminals) are launch and that you have "the map and global costmaps are received" message in the second terminal.
 Then, in the Rviz window, you can publish 5 different points (using publish point tool): the 4 first ones will be for the size of the map that you want.
 The last one is the first goal for the robot and should be in the already mapped area (in white area in Rviz) while the others can be anywhere else.

 !!!
 BE CAREFUL !!!
 You shouldd respect the following order for the points (left-top, left-bottom, right-bottom, right-top and goal) instead nothing will work: